southside-chillers/southside.chillers.online/southside/content/chapters/summer-in-the-city.md

 “I could *tickle* you and you would *die*.”

 “Now, now, you two,” says Hermione.
 “We should talk about our plan for when we reach the ruins.
-Should one of us be on Magic duty?
+Should one of us be on Magick duty?
 We don’t want her to run around unattended, right?”

 “We’ll use the Dimensional Shackles,” says Hanamir.
 No one mentions his bruised and busted lip, out of politeness (but he’d probably explain that a teenage half-orc monk trainee got a lucky hit, if asked).

 “Yes, but I’d like her to have a bit more supervision, you know, moment to moment,” says Hermione.
 The group is silent and avoids eye contact.
 “Really?!
 Come on.”

-“Sounds like you’re saying you want to supervise Magic,” says Tannin.
+“Sounds like you’re saying you want to supervise Magick,” says Tannin.

 “Fine!” says Hermione.
 “If I have to be the adult here, I’ll do it.
 But don’t make the mistake of thinking you don’t owe me one.”